backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 </p>

 This seems more likely.

-Additionally, one of the benefits of logistic regression is that if the set still contains any useless features, the model will naturally ignore them.
+One of the additional benefits of logistic regression is that if the set still contains any useless features, the model will naturally ignore them.

 ### <span style="font-size:1.2em;">Hyperparameter Tuning</span>

+First, I'll fit and compare the search results of two different grids.
+This is primarily to compare Lasso VS. Ridge regression as the method of regularization.
+The grids also contain the eligible solvers for each method, and an array of 'C' values.

+The solver is just an itterative procedure used for minimizing the convex cost function.
+*[Additional Info: Solving for true optimality is computationally expensive, rarely practical, and often isn't even possible.
+Different approximation methods have been developed over the years, each have their own pro's and con's, but their results generally don't deviate enough to matter.
+For small datasets, the selection is somewhat arbitrary.]*

+Finding the best value for 'C' is more important than choosing which solver to use.
+This parameter determines the strength of regularization; the higher the value, the less regularization.
+I'm only checking the values 0, 5, 10, ..., 100 in these grids.
+I'll use the result to refine my search afterwards.

 ```python
 # instantiate logreg-lasso parameter grid